jtwy23/seed2cigar/README.md

 see the score.
 They cannot save unless a name has been inputted.
 Once the save button is clicked the user will be sent to the High Scores page.
 They can also play again which will navigate them back to the quiz page.
-Or they can go home through the Go Home button or click the logo at the toop of the page.
+Or they can go home through the Go Home button or click the logo at the top of the page.

 #### Highscores

-This page will only show the top scores set by the user if the sixth scroe is higher than the five on the page then the lowest score on the list is replaced.
+This page will only show the top scores set by the user if the sixth score is higher than the five on the page then the lowest score on the list is replaced.
 Again the user is given the choice of two buttons.
 Play Again will allow the user to navigate back to the quiz page or Go Home to get back to the Home section of the website.
 They can also achieve this by clicking